-In their 2017 Founders’ Letter, Bob and Dottie King review highlights from the past year.
+In their 2018 Founders’ Letter, Bob and Dottie King review the top 10 themes that have stood out in the work of King Philanthropies this past year.

 Read the full letter here.

 King Philanthropies (KP) was a grant-making organization that employed a highly intentional and carefully targeted approach to philanthropy.
 It was guided by relentless pursuit of its mission: to alleviate extreme poverty by magnifying the impact of high-performing leaders and organizations.

 In early 2018, the KP board had expressed enthusiasm for creating a grants initiative in India.
 However, as KP Portfolio Director Cindy Chen and her team started doing diligence on organizations in India, they found a number of challenges when it came to the pipeline of potential grantees.
 Indeed, the vast majority of organizations were small, working in only a few communities across just one or two of India’s 29 states and 7 union territories.